evangeliazve/aacl-public/DOCS/TABLE_SCHEMAS.md

 fold_ablation_paired_tests
 ```

-The released workbooks report the diagonal agreement settings used in the paper, where:
+The released experiments use the diagonal consensus rule:

 ```text
 outlier_k = toa_k = agreement_k
 toa_max_neg = 0
 ```

-For the selected ablation-significance setting, the paper uses:
+The selected settings used for the ablation table are:

 ```text
 HYDRONEWSFR:   k = 4 -> (4, 4, 0)